tagohd/mono/Characters/James Redawić/James's Excuse.md

 ## An answer trying to tie everything above together: James is the evil one

-So here's the main idea: [[James Redawić|James]] actually wants [[CURSED AL]] to collect all of the [[Legendary Artifacts]] and assemble the [[SOUL AMPLIFIER]].
+So here's the main idea: [[James Redawić|James]] actually wants [[CURSED AL]] to collect all of the [[Legendary Artifacts]] and assemble the [[BFS 10000]].
 He is sending [[Luke Campbell|Luke]] on a quest to collect all of them under the pretense that he's trying to stop AL, but actually wants to use it for himself to both save his own life and kill AL. And then maybe do some other messed up shit, because oh no: turns out he's actually even more fucked up than AL.

 [Sudo]: Oh!
-What if James tells Luke that constructing the [[SOUL AMPLIFIER]] is the only way to defeat CURSED AL?
+What if James tells Luke that constructing the [[BFS 10000]] is the only way to defeat CURSED AL?
 I mean, he wouldn't really be lying.
 Wait, that's basically what you just said, isn't it?
 Anyway, I've updated [[Destroy Legendary Artifact]] to reflect this.

 This of course raises some questions:
 - Why does James want to kill AL???
 I thought they were former lovers?